 2. Go thrift shopping

 You’ll find Ragtag Harajuku on Takeshita-Dori, selling pre-loved high-end clothes.
 The space provides three floors of designer finds, waiting to be scoured by your bargain-loving hands.
-The ground floor is all about casual and street war, with brands like A Bathing Ape on offer.
-Floor two is more fancy, where you’ll find Vivienne Westwood and Marc Jacobs waiting for you.
+The ground floor is all about casual and street wear, with brands like A Bathing Ape on offer.
+Floor two is fancier, where you’ll find Vivienne Westwood and Marc Jacobs waiting for you.
 The third floor is where you go to hand over your own pre-loved goods.
 I wonder if they consider Kmart designer?
 Find Ragtag Harajuku here.

 3. Eat incredible Gyoza

 What is life even about if you aren’t stuffing gyoza into your mouth?!
-Be sure to eat at least one meal at Harajuku Gyoza Lou, where your only decision for the day is fried or steamed.
+Be sure to eat at least one meal at Harajuku Gyoza Lou, where your only decision for the day is whether fried or steamed.
 It isn’t fancy, but it does serve delicious food and nice cold beers to boot.
 You’ll find the dumplings here delicious AND affordable (yay!)
 Find Harajuku Gyoza Lou here.

 4. Immerse yourself in the quirky cute fashion

 Let’s be honest, you go to Harajuku to see and experience the incredible fashion of trendy Harajuku Girls and Lolitas!
 Make sure you don’t miss a single thing by stepping inside the doors of Closet Child.
 This incredible store sells all kinds of dresses and accessories for the Lolita girls.
 Another must-visit spot is the famous Maison de Julietta, where you can see and even dress up as a Lolita!
 So cool!
 Find Closet Child here and Maison Julietta here.

 5. Grab breakfast at Bills